chusj-pigu/wf-modules/README.md

 ## Installation

-In CWL or NextFlow, you can add the tool as a submodule to your project.
+In CWL or NextFlow, you can add the pychopper as a submodule to your project.

 ```
-git submodule add -b <tool-branch-name> https://github.com/bwbioinfo/modules modules/local/<local-tool-name>
+git submodule add -b pychopper https://github.com/chusj-pugu/wf-modules modules/local/pychopper
 ```

 ## License